igrishaev/pg/doc/090-copy.md

 ### COPY IN rows

 The `copy-in-rows` function takes a sequence of rows and sends them into the database one by one.
-It doesn't do any intermediate step like dumping them into an InputStream first.
+It doesn't do any intermediate steps like dumping them into an InputStream first.
 Everything is done on the fly.

 The function takes a connection, a SQL expression, and a sequence of rows.
 A row is a sequence of values.
 The result is a number of rows copied into the database.

 ~~~clojure
 (pg/copy-in-rows conn